smart48/larak8/README.md

 ## Web Deployment

 Option to run PHP FPM or Laravel App with Nginx in one deployment.
 Nginx we use a standard base image and add configuration using a configmap.
-Web deployment uses `HorizontalPodAutoscaler`
+Web deployment uses `HorizontalPodAutoscaler` which we may remove again as we do things during provisoning already.

 ### PHP Deployment